Wood industry: Transport

 Originally, trees were felled from native forests using axes and hand-held cross-cut saws – a slow process involving significant manual labor.
 Since sawmills were traditionally located within forests, milled timber had to be transported over long distances via rough terrain or waterways to reach its destination.
 Logs were later transported via train and tram lines, first by steam-powered log haulers then by steam-powered locomotives, and finally diesel and petrol-powered locomotives.
 Even in the modern era, timber is dried in kilns.
 When the first steam railway in Australia opened in Melbourne in 1854, timber transportation changed dramatically.
 Trains made the transportation of lumber quicker and more affordable, making it possible for the Australian sawmill industry to move inland.

 Wood is transported by a variety of methods, typically by road vehicle and log driving over shorter distances.
 For longer journeys, wood is transported by sea on timber carriers, subject to the IMO TDC Code.

 Top producers

+The main industrial roundwood producers are all countries with a large forest area and a well established logging industry.
+In the case of coniferous industrial roundwood, the top producers in 2023 were the United States of America, with a production of 274 million m3 (26% of the total production), followed by the Russian Federation with 142 million m3 (13%) and Canada with 105 million m3 (10%).
+China led the production of non-coniferous industrial roundwood in 2023, with 141 million m3 (17% of the global production), followed by Brazil (138 million m3, 16%) and Indonesia (74 million m3, 9%).

 As of 2019, the top timberland owners in the US were structured as real-estate investment trusts and include: